cakebox/cakebox/README.md

 * Easily share a link to download the file
 * Delete or archive a directory or a file
 * Create folder
+* Rename file and folder
+* Upload a file
 * Link to your [BetaSeries](http://www.betaseries.com) account